 Oops… something went wrong because the snapshot file is even longer than before.
 So in this situation, you should check UsersList component.
 This is the case where snapshot helps to find places where you can split the component into smaller parts.
 After a few looks on the component, I noticed that it’s possible to extract the row to the separate component and create a test for the new component.
 After that change, I ran Jest, then updated the snapshot files and verified snapshots length.

 Now the eslint is “happy” – so am I. It’s because I reduced the length of the snapshot file and save details about the specific row.
 Now, I can read it from the top to the bottom easily.

 The second solution for solving the problem of large snapshots is mocking selected component with custom implementation without changing the render method.
 I change the render method from shallow to render and I left the extracted row component.
 Also, I created a mock for `UsersListRow` component like below and then updated snapshots.

 In this case, only the row component is mocked and all the other components are rendered as they should be.

 To present the problem with the changing translations, I prepared a simple example where I used extracted row from the list which I created before.
-I modified it by adding `react-intl` to provide translations for the labels.
+I modified it by adding one of React components, namely `react-intl` to provide translations for the labels.

 In this case, when the translation is changed – the snapshot fails, even if the component hasn’t changed.
 When your client has access to the source of translations, the tests may fail unexpectedly when the source files of translations are changed.